 Aristotle expected an aesthetic unity which he saw as vital to a well written work.
 Sometimes called organic, his idea was that all parts presented should relate in a central way to the narrative, rather than lead the reader down an irrelevant path.
 It should work, he wrote, much like the body of living things whose parts function together to protect and aid growth and well being.
 Aristotle was most focussed on tragedies, and applied his frame to each play he critiqued.
-But why was the focus was on Pathos?
+But why was his focus on Pathos?
 Was his life so sad? or was he describing what it meant to be Greek at that time?

 My father took a different approach.
 While occasionally he would recite romantic poems from his courting past, he had given up all literature and expressed his judgments of what mattered in the syntax of the New York Times.
 His idea was that only what was actually going on in the world counted.
 The facts mattered and literature somehow failed this test.
 Nary a novel ever appeared on his nightstand, but he incessantly read the paper each day.